 The Chief Executive Officer (CEO) has established an Audit and Risk Committee (the committee) in accordance with section 45 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
-Under PGPA Rule 17, the CEO must determine the functions of the committee by written charter.
+Under the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule 17), the CEO must determine the functions of the committee by written charter.

-1.0 Role
+2. Committee Role

-The role of the committee is to provide independent advice to the CEO on the appropriateness of AUSTRAC's financial reporting, performance reporting, systems of risk oversight and management, and systems of internal controls.
+The role of the committee is to provide independent advice to the CEO on the appropriateness of AUSTRAC's financial reporting, performance reporting, systems of risk oversight and management and systems of internal controls.